 Jessica Wilkerson, author of To Live Here, You Have to Fight: How Women Led Appalachian Movements for Social Justice

-Contributors: Courtney Balestier, Jessie Blackburn, Karida Brown, Danille Christensen, Annette Saunooke Clapsaddle, Michael J. Croley, Robert Gipe, Suronda Gonzalez, Emily Hilliard, Rebecca Gayle Howell, Abby Huggins, Erica Abrams Locklear, George Ella Lyon, Jeff Mann, Daniel S. Margolies, Will Schumann, Lora E. Smith, Emily Wallace, Crystal Wilkinson
+Contributors: Courtney Balestier, Jessie Blackburn, Karida L. Brown, Danille Elise Christensen, Annette Saunooke Clapsaddle, Michael Croley, Elizabeth S. D. Engelhardt, Robert Gipe, Suronda Gonzalez, Emily Hilliard, Rebecca Gayle Howell, Abigail Huggins, Erica Abrams Locklear, Ronni Lundy, George Ella Lyon, Jeff Mann, Daniel S. Margolies, William Schumann, Lora E. Smith, Emily Wallace, Crystal Wilkinson

 Elizabeth S. D. Engelhardt is John Shelton Reed Distinguished Professor of Southern Studies in the department of American studies at the University of North Carolina, Chapel Hill.
 Her family roots in western North Carolina extend back to the 1700s.
 Among her publications are A Mess of Greens: Southern Gender and Southern Food, The Tangled Roots of Feminism, Environmentalism, and Appalachian Literature, and The Larder: Food Studies Methods from the American South (edited with John T. Edge and Ted Ownby).
 More info →